xanderdunn/tokio-sample/README.md

-A minimal reproducing sample of some unexpected CPU usage with tonic/tokio gRPC bidirectional streams.
+A minimal reproducing sample of some poor message receiving performance with tonic/tokio gRPC bidirectional streams.

 ### Setup
 - This has been tested on Ubuntu 20.04